Canned food companies to increase prices to combat aluminum tariffs - Red Deer Advocate

 Molson Coors Brewing Company admitted on its most recent earnings call that it might be forced to make a similar move.

-“We’ve made no secret about the fact that aluminum tariffs and freight and the unjustified increase in the Midwest premium (aluminum surcharge) are having a negative impact on our cost structure and they may factor into future pricing decisions,” said Molson’s president and chief executive officer Gavin Hattersley.
+“We’ve made no secret about the fact that aluminum tariffs and freight and the unjustified increase in the Midwest premium (aluminum surcharge) are having a negative impact on our cost structure and they may factor into future pricing decisions,” said Gavin Hattersley, president and chief executive officer of Molson Coors subsidiary MillerCoors.

 Coca-Cola’s CEO James Quincey similarly told U.S. media recently that it too will raise prices because of the tariffs and rising labour costs, but in a statement, spokesperson Shannon Denny said in Canada the company faces “similar cost pressures as the U.S.” but isn’t sure if it will implement the same increases here.